bookteo/hardhat-fe/packages/hardhat-fe/README.md

 ## Configuration

-This plugin adds an optional `vyper` entry to Hardhat's config, which lets you specify the Vyper version to use.
-If no version is given, the [latest one on Docker Hub](https://hub.docker.com/r/vyperlang/vyper/tags) will be used.
+This plugin adds an optional `fe` entry to Hardhat's config, which lets you specify the Vyper version to use. --Delete this version entry

 This is an example of how to set it: